RauliL/plorth/docs/api.md

   <dd>object</dd>
 </dl>

-Returns global dictionary as object.
+Returns the global dictionary as an object.

 ---